Moon 44

-Moon 44 is a 1990 English-language German science fiction action film from Centropolis Film Productions, directed by Roland Emmerich and starring Michael Paré and Lisa Eichhorn alongside Brian Thompson and Malcolm McDowell.
+Moon 44 is a 1990 English-language West German science fiction action film directed, produced, and co-written by Roland Emmerich.
+It stars Michael Paré, Lisa Eichhorn, Malcolm McDowell, Brian Thompson, and Dean Devlin.

 The film is set on a futuristic mining site on Moon 44, where convicts and teenage technicians are partnered.
 An undercover agent (Paré) must discover what has happened to missing corporate shuttles.

+It was produced by Centropolis Entertainment, and released in West Germany on February 15, 1990.
+In the United States, the film was released direct-to-video.
+It received mixed-to-negative reviews.

 Plot

 By 2038, all of Earth's natural resources have been depleted.
 Multinational corporations have taken control of the galaxy and rival companies battle each other for access to mining planets.
 A major battle is for Moon 44, a fuel mining operation in the Outer Zone.
 It is the only installation still controlled by the Galactic Mining Corporation.
 Moons 46, 47 and 51 have recently been overtaken by the Pyrite Defense Company's battle robots.
 Galactic Mining had its own defense system, helicopters capable of operating in the violent atmospheres of the moons, but it was cancelled as too many pilots died while in training.
 The company sends new navigators to Moon 44 to assist the pilots.
 However, there is still a shortage of pilots, so the company is forced to use prisoners.
 Galactic Mining regards its fleet of mining shuttles as even more important, so if the base is attacked, the shuttles are ordered to leave the crews behind.

 Galactic Mining hires Felix Stone, an undercover agent, to investigate the disappearance of two shuttles that went missing under mysterious circumstances.
 Stone travels to Moon 44 and meets chief navigator Tyler, who suspects the shuttles were stolen by somebody after they modified the flight computers.
 The mining operation's defence director, Major Lee and his assistant, Master Sergeant Sykes are the prime suspects.
 Stone later catches Sykes reprogramming a mining shuttle shortly before its departure.
 Sykes attacks Stone with an axe, but is quickly gunned down by Lee, who then refuses to hand over the modified computer to Stone, citing "company orders".

 Having concluded his investigation, Stone prepares to leave, but the mining operation is attacked by a Pyrite Medusa-class battle cruiser.
 Major Lee sabotaged the alarm systems and then orders all of the mining shuttles to return to Earth.
 Stone manages to single-handedly shoot down the entire first wave of enemy attack drones, while prisoner O'Neal stays behind to destroy the remaining drones as Lee's actions at the base are discovered.

 Lee tries to sabotage the last remaining mining shuttle, but he is trapped in an elevator by Stone and blown up by his own bomb.
 The others return safely to Earth, where Stone informs the Galactic Mining chairman that Lee was bribed by Pyrite to redirect the mining shuttles to a planet in the Outer Zone.